 29. What Is Taxation?

 Taxation is one of the ways the government pays for its costs by imposing levies on people and businesses.
-The government levies taxes to encourage or discourage people from making certain economic decisions.
+Thus the government levies taxes to encourage or discourage people from making certain economic decisions.

 30. What Is a Pan (Permanent Account Number)?

-The Income Tax agency issues a ten-digit alphanumeric identification known as a permanent Account Number (PAN) in the form of a laminated card to link all of an individual’s transactions with the agency.
+Thus the Income Tax agency issues a ten-digit alphanumeric identification known as a permanent Account Number (PAN) in the form of a laminated card to link an individual’s transactions with the agency.
 Tax payments, TDS/TCS credits, income/wealth/gift/FBT returns, specified transactions, communication, and so on are all types of transactions.
-PAN, which is a ten-digit number, enables the department in keeping an accurate record of each person’s transactions to avoid tax evasion in any circumstance.
+Hence, PAN, which is a ten-digit number, enables the department in keeping an accurate record of each person’s transactions to avoid tax evasion in any circumstance.

-In our collection of 30 Tax Consultant Interview Questions & Answers, we covered a wide range of topics that tax consultants may experience throughout their job.
-These questions included issues such as how to deal with difficult customers and audits, as well as how to remain current on tax rules and regulations.
+Hence, in our collection of 30 Tax Consultant Interview Questions & Answers, we covered various topics that tax consultants may experience throughout their job.
+Hence, these questions included issues such as how to deal with difficult customers and audits, as well as how to remain current on tax rules and regulations.
 Tax advisors are critical in guiding consumers through complex tax rules and regulations while also assisting them in saving money.
 By being educated, moral, and devoted to providing exceptional service, tax consultants may build long-term relationships with consumers and assist them in achieving their financial goals.